Thatskat/savvy-webstore/README.md

 - Responsive styling.
 Savvy WebStore looks great on a desktop, not so much on a mobile or tablet.
 Responsive will come, I promise 😅

+# Credits
+It's no suprise that I got the design inspiration for this project from [Salvos Stores](https://www.salvosstores.com.au/).